A member of the Magistri, he taught science and coached wrestling at Pingry from 1957-1994.

 The Pingry Independent Senior Project

 For many students, the Independent Senior Project (ISP) is one of their most memorable and rewarding experiences at Pingry.
 The capstone of a Pingry Upper School education, the ISP is a self-designed learning project that students undertake outside of the classroom during the final five weeks of their senior year.
-From exploring fields of interest through internships in medicine, finance, law, or media, for example, to following a dream to develop their own community service or art project, students are invited to delve into a topic or project that they have always wanted to explore but for which they have never quite had the time.
+From exploring fields of interest through internships in medicine, finance, law, or media, for example, to following a dream to develop their own community and civic engagement or art project, students are invited to delve into a topic or project that they have always wanted to explore but for which they have never quite had the time.

 As part of the ISP, Pingry students receive feedback and guidance from their project mentor and Pingry's ISP coach.
 At the culmination of the program, participants present their projects to the school community and family members—a great opportunity for younger students to learn about the ISP program and begin to envision what they might like to pursue their senior year.